martinadamec/css-core/README.md

 # CSS Core

-Small CSS framework for private use, what use bootstrap.
+Small CSS framework for private use, what use bootstrap 4.

 ## Installation